toralf/torutils/README.md

 Few tools for a Tor relay.

 ## Block DDoS Traffic
-This readme covers IPv4.
-To filter IPv6 usually just replace "4" with "6" or simply add "6" where needed.

-### Goal

 The script [ipv4-rules.sh](./ipv4-rules.sh) is designed to lower the impact of a DDoS at [layer-3](https://www.infoblox.com/glossary/layer-3-of-the-osi-model-network-layer/) against a Tor relay.
-Currently a 3-digit-number of ips gets blocked.

-The rules for an inbound connecting to the local ORPort are:
+Currently a 3-digit-number of ips gets blocked if they make too much connection (attempts) to the local ORPort which corresponds to a 4-digit number of local ports not being opened.

-1. trust Tor authorities
-2. block the ip for the next 30 min if > 6 inbound connection attempts per minute are made
-3. block the ip for the next 30 min if > 3 inbound connections are established
-4. ignore a connection attempt from an ip hosting < 2 relays if 1 inbound connection is already established (*)
-5. ignore a connection attempt if 2 inbound connections are already established (**)

-(*) Having _jq_ not being installed and deactivating its code would work but would half the cost of a DDoS attempt.

-(**) Deleting rule 4 and changing "2" to "1" in rule 5 would work.
-But that would have an impact for 2 remote Tor relays running at the same ip.
-If both want to talk to the local filtered ORPort, then one of both can initiate its connection to the local ORPort.
-But now the other remote Tor relay has to wait till the local Tor relay opens an outbound connection to it.

-[Here's](./sysstat.svg) a graph to show the effect (data collected with [sysstat](http://pagesperso-orange.fr/sebastien.godard/)).
+[Here're](./sysstat.svg) metrics to show the effect (data gathered by [sysstat](http://pagesperso-orange.fr/sebastien.godard/)).
 Details are in the issues [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636) and [40093](https://gitlab.torproject.org/tpo/community/support/-/issues/40093#note_2841393).
-The package [iptables](https://www.netfilter.org/projects/iptables/) needs to be installed.
-[jq](https://stedolan.github.io/jq/) is required for rule 4 only.

 ### Quick start
+The packages [iptables](https://www.netfilter.org/projects/iptables/) and [jq](https://stedolan.github.io/jq/) are needed.

-Note: The script replaces the previous content of the iptables [filter](https://upload.wikimedia.org/wikipedia/commons/3/37/Netfilter-packet-flow.svg) table with the rule set seen above.
+The call below replaces the previous content of the [filter](https://upload.wikimedia.org/wikipedia/commons/3/37/Netfilter-packet-flow.svg) table of _iptables_ with rule set described [here](#rule-set).

 ```bash
 wget -q https://raw.githubusercontent.com/toralf/torutils/main/ipv4-rules.sh -O ipv4-rules.sh